-This page provides a summary of significant research findings that relate to air quality in the Uintah Basin.
+This page provides a summary of significant research findings that relate to air quality in the Uinta Basin.
 It includes outcomes from research performed by scientists at USU, as well as researchers at other institutions, and is referenced so readers can refer to the original documents for more detailed information.
-We intend to update this document annually. the most recent update occurred in October 2018.
+This summary is specific to the Uinta Basin.
+It is not meant to be a general summary of air quality research or oil and gas-related air quality impacts.
+We intend to update this document annually. the most recent update occurred in November 2019.

 Key Components of Ozone-forming Winter Inversions

 - Significant local ozone production during wintertime requires the following three ingredients, and in the absence of these three ingredients it does not occur (Lyman and Tran, 2015; Mansfield, 2017; Mansfield and Hall, 2013; Mansfield and Hall, 2018; Oltmans et al., 2014; Schnell et al., 2009):

 - Thermal inversions.
 When not inverted, the atmosphere is well mixed and ozone precursors are rapidly dispersed.

 - Snow cover.
 The snow surface reflects rather than absorbs solar radiation, the energy source for ozone formation.
 This increases the amount of radiation available in the atmosphere for chemical reactions.
 Snow cover also acts to stabilize inversions by reflecting sunlight and keeping the surface cool.

 - Precursor emissions.
 Only organic compounds and oxides of nitrogen (NOx) produced by the oil and gas industry, as opposed to typical urban sources, appear to be capable of generating significant winter ozone.